 Pandora Rocks the Flying Dutchman

 Last Saturday night, I was channel surfing and I was lucky enough to catch the introduction to this film.
-So I settled down for a couple of hours of fated romanticism, wondering if the film would be as powerful as I remembered it.
+So I settled down for a couple of hours of doomed romanticism, wondering if the film would be as powerful as I remembered it.

 This is in many ways an odd movie – which I suspect partly explains its obscurity!
 It’s deliberately artificial.
 The pacing is stately to the point of glacial.
 There’s a very literary voiceover by someone who is merely an observer to events – a little like Wuthering Heights, where the housekeeper Nellie tells the story to lend us some distance from Cathy and Heathcliff’s tempestuous affair.
 And when I say literary, I mean LITERARY.
 Each sentence is beautifully crafted and there are numerous quotes from poems like “Dover Beach” by Matthew Arnold and the “Rubaiyat” by Omar Kayyam.
-Everybody is rich and beautiful and not at all like the people you meet at your local grocery!
+Everybody on screen is rich and beautiful and not at all like the people you meet at your local grocery!

 All of the men are madly in love with the gorgeous American nightclub singer Pandora Reynolds (Ava Gardner).
-There’s famous racing driver Stephen Cameron who plans to attempt the land speed record.
+There’s famous racing driver Stephen Cameron who plans to attempt to break the land speed record.
 There’s scholar Geoffrey Fielding (who narrates) and his niece who is in love with Stephen, much good it does her.
 There’s famous matador Juan Montalvo with whom Pandora has had a previous affair.

 If he finds such a woman, the curse is broken and he can seek eternal rest.
-The problem is that he comes to love Pandora too much to wish destruction upon her.
+The problem is that Hendrik comes to love Pandora too much to wish destruction upon her.
 There’s an absolutely breathtaking scene when Pandora finally confesses her love and he scorns her for her own good, even as he knows rejecting her condemns him to an eternity of torment.
 Amazing, heart- wrenching stuff.

-I can’t think of another film that has quite this atmosphere.
-The Technicolor and production design are beautiful.
+I can’t think of another film that has quite this emotionally overwrought, other-worldly atmosphere.
+The Technicolor and production design are stunningly beautiful.
 The slow pace and literate script lull you into a state of mind where you’re hypnotized by what happens on screen.